-In study AXA1665-001, in subjects receiving the higher dose of AXA1665, we observed a cumulative increase of 40% in the Fischer's ratio, or FR, the molar ratio of branched-chain amino acids, or BCAAs, to aromatic amino acids, or AAAs.
-These subjects tended to maintain a leaner phenotype (as assessed by bioimpedance measurements) and muscle function (as assessed using a liver frailty index score) compared to those on a control regimen.
-Each of these markers has prognostic significance in assessing liver health, including in cirrhosis.
+In study AXA1665-001, in subjects with mild and moderate hepatic insufficiency (Child-Pugh Class A and B), receiving the higher dose of AXA1665, we observed a cumulative increase of 40% in the Fischer's ratio, or FR, the molar ratio of branched-chain amino acids, or BCAAs, to aromatic amino acids, or AAAs.
+These subjects also demonstrated a lower plasma ammonia area under the curve when sampled over five hours (AUC0-5h), and tended to maintain a leaner phenotype (i.e., increase in dry lean mass and decrease in fat mass as assessed by bioimpedance measurements) and muscle function (as assessed using a liver frailty index score) compared to those on a control regimen.
+Each of these markers appear to have prognostic significance in assessing liver health, including in cirrhosis.